 Social Ontology and Collective Intentionality:

-Prereflective Consciousness - Early Sartre in the Context of Contemporary Philosophy of Mind, Sofia Miguens, Clara Morando, Gerhard Preyer
+Prereflective Consciousness - Sartre and Contemporary Philosophy of Mind, Sofia Miguens, Clara Morando, Gerhard Preyer (eds.)

-Selbstbeobachtung der modernen Gesellschaft und die neuen Grenzen des Sozialen, Georg Peter und Reuß-Markus Krauße.
+Selbstbeobachtung der modernen Gesellschaft und die neuen Grenzen des Sozialen, Georg Peter und Reuß-Markus Krauße (Hrsg.)